Japan to release contaminated Fukushima water into sea after treatment

 NEIGHBOURLY CONCERN

-However, opponents to the plan remained concerned about potential levels of tritium or other contaminants.
+Japan’s neighbours, however, were less positive with both China and South Korea calling for more consultation on the plan.

-South Korea expressed “serious concerns that the decision could bring a direct and indirect impact on the safety of our people and surrounding environment.”
-It called on Japan to provide more information about the planned water release and said it would step up its own radiological measuring and monitoring.
+“This action is extremely irresponsible, and will seriously damage international public health and safety, and the vital interests of people in neighbouring countries,” China’s foreign ministry said in a statement on its website.

-“It would be difficult to accept if Japan decides to release the contaminated water without sufficient consultations,” the government said said in a statement.
-China and Taiwan have also expressed concern.
+South Korea expressed “serious concerns that the decision could bring a direct and indirect impact on the safety of our people and surrounding environment”, adding it would step up its own radiological measuring and monitoring.

 Fishing unions in Fukushima have urged the government for years not to release the water, arguing it would have a “catastrophic impact” on the industry.